Escalating

 1. Suppressions are at an individualized campaign level

-The biggest time sink when adding suppressions are the repetitive task of adding the same suppressions for each campaign.
-Unless there is compelling evidence that dealers want or need this level of granular control, I recommend organizing the recipient settings at the outreach settings level.
+CSMs must add the same suppressions for each campaign.
+Unless there is compelling evidence that dealers want or need this level of control, I recommend making suppressions a global setting.

 2. Suppressions populate left to right, line by line

-The lack of order makes it difficult to scan, the selected suppressions are not ordered alphabetically, but by selection order.
+The lack of order makes it difficult to scan and see if things are missing.
+The selected suppressions are not ordered alphabetically, but by when they were added.

-Suppressions populate the input field as pills that can be removed via the x, prioritizing the flow of removing suppressions over adding them.
-Suppressions are added by clicking on the field itself.
-When a few suppressions are already added, there is no indication of how to add more to the list.
+Suppressions populate the input field as pills that can be removed via the X. Suppressions are added by clicking on the field itself.
+Once a few suppressions are already added, there is no indication of how to add more to the list.

 4. Multi-select drop down, single-select search

-Using the search function pulls up all matching results in the drop down, but selecting one removes the search terms forcing to users to type in search terms again.
+The search function pulls up all matching results in the drop down, but selecting one closes the drop down and clears the search term, forcing users to type in search terms again.
 This is especially frustrating when several search results need to be selected.

-5. Drop down limits visibility, finnicky with misclicks
+5. Drop down limits visibility, easy to close accidentally

-The search results drop down only shows 8 results at a time, this is limited visibility makes it easy to miss things and difficult to find things.
-Clicking away from the drop down makes it disappear forcing users to start their scroll all over again.
+The search results drop down only shows 8 results at a time.
+Users have to scroll to see more, making it easy to miss what they're looking for.
+Clicking away from the drop down makes it disappear, forcing users to start their scroll all over again.

-The settings page was reorganized to tabs so that every view served a more specific purpose.
+• The settings page was reorganized into tabs so that every view served a more specific purpose

 The results

-The Customer Success team was very excited and embracing of these changes, This project proved to be a great opportunity for them to feel heard by the product team and the quick turn around meant that we eased an immediate thorn in their workflow.
-The average time to suppress outreach for an account went from 20-30 minutes to about 5.
+The Customer Success team was very excited about these changes.
+This project proved to be a great opportunity for them to feel heard by the product team and the quick turn around meant that we eased an immediate thorn in their workflow.

 Next PROJECT